 Q14: WHAT IF I HAVE TO MISS PART OF THE CLASS TIME?

-A: If you know before the course starts that you will need to be gone more than an hour or so for one or more classes, we recommend trying to take a later course.
+A: If you know before the course starts that you will need to be gone more than an hour during the course, we recommend trying to take a later course.
 If an emergency comes up after the course has started, then please reach out to one of the class facilitators to make arrangements.
 If you are attending the class in person and get sick, you can switch to Zoom after reaching out to one of the class facilitators to verify, but we ask that if there is a possibility of COVID-19, that a test be done and the facilitators be informed of the test results immediately.
 Due to state requirements of 40 hours of training, no more than 1 hour total can be missed.

 Q15: HOW DO I GET MY MATERIALS?

 A: Materials can be picked up or mailed after we receive payment for the class.
 If you live in the Treasure Valley, we recommend coming in to the office to pick up your course manual, and this must be done at least a day before the class starts.
 If you cannot come into the office, then a $25 shipping and handling fee will be charged.